ibm-cloud-docs/messages-for-rabbitmq/learn-high-availability.md

 ## RabbitMQ Cluster Configuration
 {: #rabbitmq-cluster-config}

 {{site.data.keyword.messages-for-rabbitmq}} provides replication, fail-over, and high-availability features to protect your databases and data from infrastructure maintenance, upgrades, and failures.
 Deployments contain a cluster with three nodes where users, virtual hosts, queues, exchanges, bindings, runtime parameters, and other distributed state are shared across all three nodes.
 If a node fails, the node is either deleted or restarted, and then it or a new node is resynced to the cluster.
 Your deployment remains available to process messages during the resync, although it is a memory-intensive process.
-You can learn more about memory management concerns on the [Performance](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-performance) page.
+Learn more about memory management concerns on the [Performance](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-performance) page.

+## RabbitMQ Resource Considerations
+{: #rabbitmq-resource-consider}

+As a message broker implemented in Erlang, RabbitMQ is thoroughly dependent on CPU cores to schedule its processes.
+If too few cores are available to run these processes, performance can suffer.
+If too few CPU resources are available to process them, RabbitMQ closes connections.
+Consider [cpu-contention](https://www.rabbitmq.com/runtime.html#cpu-contention){: external} and choose a resource configuration that provides enough CPU cores for RabbitMQ running as a production system.
+Having dedicated CPU resources in your RabbitMQ deployment also prevents the impact of noisy neighbors on resources, such as CPU and memory.

 ## High-Availability Queue Configuration
 {: #high-availability-queue-config}

-The default virtual host is configured to mirror its queues across all nodes in the cluster to provide [high-availability](https://www.rabbitmq.com/ha.html).
-High availability in RabbitMQ is set by [policy](https://www.rabbitmq.com/parameters.html#policies), and you can view the policy in the [RabbitMQ Management UI, the HTTPS API, or `rabbitmqadmin`](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-management-plugin) when you log in with the [admin account](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-user-management#the-admin-user).
+The default virtual host is configured to mirror its queues across all nodes in the cluster to provide [high-availability](https://www.rabbitmq.com/ha.html){: external}.
+High availability in RabbitMQ is set by [policy](https://www.rabbitmq.com/parameters.html#policies){: external}, and you can view the policy in the [RabbitMQ Management UI, the HTTPS API, or `rabbitmqadmin`](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-management-plugin) when you log in with the [admin account](/docs/messages-for-rabbitmq?topic=messages-for-rabbitmq-user-management#the-admin-user).

 ![RabbitMQ policies page](images/ha-policies2.png){: caption="Figure 1.
 RabbitMQ policies page" caption-side="bottom"}